 Thirdly, I co-authored multiple articles focused on the political economy of international security.
 Often treated in isolation, these articles instead examine how contemporary security practices are central to the functioning of our global economy.

-My research has been supported by the National Science Foundation, the German Academic Exchange Service, the Andrew W. Mellon Foundation, and the Carnegie Council for Ethics in International Affairs and has won multiple best paper awards as well as an Honorable Mention for the 2024 APSA Migration and Citizenship section best dissertation award.
-For my work at Cornell University, I was awarded the 2024 Cornell University Postdoc Achievement Award for Excellence in Leadership.
+My research has been supported by the National Science Foundation, the German Academic Exchange Service, the Andrew W. Mellon Foundation, and the Carnegie Council and has won multiple best paper awards as well as an Honorable Mention for the 2024 APSA Migration and Citizenship section best dissertation award.
+At Cornell, I was awarded the 2024 Postdoc Achievement Award for Excellence in Leadership.

-Besides my academic background, I have 5+ years in policy analysis and multi-stakeholder engagement at the United Nations.
+I have 5+ years in policy analysis and multi-stakeholder engagement at the United Nations and am currently working as a policy researcher and speechwriter in the office of the President of Johns Hopkins University.
 I have designed and taught classes on migration in the world, the politics of border controls, global political economy from below, the United Nations, and U.S. Foreign Policy.